 VBRN is helping support faculty with shared research interests through seed funding for meetings, symposia, speakers, and workshops associated with these collaborative thematic research groups.

 If you would like to join one of our thematic groups below, please reach out to the group contact.
 If you have collaborators and are interested in becoming a new VBRN thematic group, contact us at email@example.com and we will send you information about the short application process.
 Not ready to join an existing thematic group or form a new one?
 Would you like to find other scientists also seeking collaborators with shared research interests?
 Consider joining our Collaboration Directory.

 The Disease Ecology Working Group links researchers from academic and non-academic institutions studying various aspects of wildlife disease, disease ecology and immunogenetics throughout the state of Vermont.
 The group includes faculty from multiple VBRN baccalaureate partner institutions (BPIs) and provides collaborative scientific support to its members which might otherwise be scarce at primarily undergraduate institutions.

-On August 4, 2021, the Vermont Disease Ecology Research Group met for their annual summer research symposium in-person at Norwich University.
-This year five faculty, 10 undergraduates, two graduate students, and two research scientists from six institutions (Norwich University, Middlebury College, Saint Michael’s College, Dartmouth, the University of Vermont, and Vermont Fish and Wildlife Department) presented progress on their research in the areas of trematode and malaria parasites, fish viruses, ranaviruses in amphibians, toxic blue green algae blooms, and the ecology of lyme disease.
+On July 24, 2023, the Vermont Disease Ecology Research Group met for their annual summer research symposium in-person at Saint Michael’s College.
+This year nine faculty, eight undergraduates, one graduate student, one postdoc and three research scientists from seven institutions (Norwich University, Middlebury College, Saint Michael’s College, Vermont State University, University of Vermont, Vermont Fish and Wildlife Department, and National Institutes of Health) presented progress on their research in the areas of trematode parasites, ranaviruses in amphibians, arenaviruses in mice, SARS-CoV-2 infections in wildlife and humans, and the ecology of Lyme disease.
 Research presentation titles of all presenters is available here.